- Impact Factor: 3.077

 If, after peer review, your manuscript is accepted for publication, a one-time article processing charge (APC) is payable.
 This APC covers the cost of publication and ensures that your article will be freely available online in perpetuity under a Creative Commons licence.

-The article processing charge (APC) for this journal is currently 2400 USD, payable when a manuscript is accepted after peer review, before it is published.
+The APC for this journal is $2650 USD, payable when a manuscript is accepted after peer review, before it is published.
 The APC is subject to taxes where applicable.
 Tax-exempt status can be indicated by providing appropriate registration numbers when payment is requested.
 Please see further details here.

 Before submitting your manuscript to Integrative Cancer Therapies, please ensure you have read the Aims & Scope.